 A couple of days ago, I was reading the comments related to an Internet article listing food that packs on the pounds (is there really anyone out there who still doesn’t know that cream-filled doughnuts and buttered mashed potatoes could be the reason that the number on the scale keeps getting higher?), and I came across the chose/choose spelling error.
-Since it wasn’t the first time that I’d encountered that mistake, I thought that perhaps there were more of you who might like some information.

 Choose rhymes with lose, cruise, and booze (I know, I know, English is full of spelling inconsistencies), as in I lose my temper, A cruise to ANYWHERE would do me a world of good, and Is it too early in the day for a little booze?
 It does not rhyme with loose; loose has a soft –s sound; choose has the –z sound.
 I choose my battles wisely.

 The past tense of choose is chose, which rhymes with close, sews, and snows.
 She chose her maid of honor by pulling a name out of a hat.
-(Is there anyone out there who’s actually done that?)

 Paul’s book–Literally, the Best Language Book Ever;